sergi10/ppbl-couse-2/project-303/Zero One Game/Game Instruction.md

 - Specify time for **game deadline** and **reveal deadline**.
 - Obtain currency symbol and token name of state NFT.
 - Provide **nonce** and choose 0 or 1 at `dataToJSON.hs`.
-- Change second player choice at `dataToJSON.hs` file from `Zero` to `One` or keep it unchanged.
+- Change the second player choice at `dataToJSON.hs` file from `Zero` to `One` or keep it unchanged.
 - Run `cabal run dataToJSON` to create redeemer and datum files.

-Now that you have all the parts and necessary files (redeemers and datums) you can transfer all files inside `output` folder to destination place you want to run `cardano-cl` commands or you can start the game at `output` folder.
+Now that you have all the parts and necessary files (redeemers and datums), you can transfer all files inside the `output` folder to the destination place where you want to run `cardano-cl` commands or you can start the game in the `output` folder.

-You are ready to play so choose to play as either both players (needs 2 wallet) or one player.
-In either case follow below process to have a unique on-chain fun :) .
+You are ready to play, so choose to play as either both players ( need 2 wallets) or one player.
+In either case, follow the below process to have a unique on-chain fun :) .

-1. First, first player start the game by sending **bet amount** plus **state NFT** to game smart contract along with the hash of his nonce combined with the choice inside `startGame-DATUM.json` datum.
+1. First, the first player starts the game by sending the **bet amount** plus **state NFT** to game smart contract along with the hash of his nonce combined with the choice inside `startGame-DATUM.json` datum.

-2. Then if second player start playing before **game deadline**, he can take game UTxO inside game smart contract (which was sent by first player) and consume it and produce new UTxO with his own choice and send it back to game smart contract, by using these files `secondPlayerPlayChoice-DATUM.json` datum and `secondPlayerPlayChoice-REDEEMER.json` redeemer.
+2. Then, if the second player start playing before the **game deadline**, he can take the game UTxO inside game smart contract (which was sent by the first player) and consume it and produce new UTxO with his own choice and send it back to the game smart contract, by using these files `secondPlayerPlayChoice-DATUM.json` datum and `secondPlayerPlayChoice-REDEEMER.json` redeemer.

-3. If at this point, first player realizes that he has won depending on second player's choice, he will consume game UTxO and reveal his secret (nonce) which will be inside `firstPlayerRevealChoice-REDEEMER.json` and the game ends with his winning.
+3. If, at this point, the first player realizes that he has won depending on the second player's choice, he will consume the game UTxO and reveal his secret (nonce), which will be inside `firstPlayerRevealChoice-REDEEMER.json` and the game ends with his winning.

-4. If however, after second player makes his move, first player sees that he has lost, there's no need actually for him to do anything.
-So after **Reveal Deadline** has been, second player can claims his win by using `secondPlayerClaims-REDEEMER.json`.
-By the way, second player has to send back state NFT to first player and he has to provide **Shelly Era Address** of first player.
+4. However, if, after the second player moves, the first player sees that he has lost, there's no need actually for him to do anything.
+So, when the **reveal deadline** has been reached, the second player can claim his win amount by using `secondPlayerClaims-REDEEMER.json`.
+By the way, the second player has to send back the **state NFT** to the first player and he has to provide the **shelly era address** of the first player that was used as a contract parameter.

-5. One last thing, that after first player starts playing, second player simply is not interested and doesn't play.
-So, in that case, first player can get his own money back after **game deadline** has been reached, by using `firstPlayerClaims-REDEEMER.json`.
+5. One last thing, that after the first player starts playing, maybe second player simply is not interested and doesn't play.
+So, in that case, the first player can get his own money back after the **game deadline** has been reached, by using `firstPlayerClaims-REDEEMER.json`.

 ## First Player Start The Game